cr-marcstevens/primegen/README.md

 ./primegen 256 512 # print primes >= 256, <= 512
 ```

+# Robustness

+Various tests have been done to verify correctness:
+- check first 1'000'000'000 primes against known good prime generator
+- verify number of primes <= N against wolfram alpha, for N up to 345922914885558322 (~2^41.6)
+- verify sum of primes <= N against wolfram alpha, for N up to 2^33

 # Memory usage

-`primegen` generate primes up to a given upper-bound U to which it will sieve.
+`primegen` generate primes up to a given upper-bound `U` to which it will sieve.
-It will use approximately U/16 bytes of RAM.
+It will use approximately `U/16` bytes of RAM.
+TODO: implement segmented version that will use `constant*sqrt(U)` memory.

 # Speed